wustep/me-ghost/README.md

 Routes were modified to change `tag/projects` -> `projects`, `tag/articles` -> `articles`, and `tag/notes` -> `notes` and have the user-created page `/home` -> `/`.

 - Replace your `content/settings/routes.yaml` with the `routes.yaml` in this repository, modifying as desired.

+#### 3. (Optional) Change excerpt algorithm

+Automatic excerpts, by default, tend to be a poor result and concatenate multiple lines together without proper spacing.
+Optionally, revise the `excerpt` code to catch only the first `<p>` block instead of carrying on.

 ### Other Optional Changes